 Franklin College Administrative Services Initiative

-Phase I: Business Services
+Phase I: Business Services – Completed

 The transition to OneSource created opportunities to review our structure and adopt a business service and support model that better aligns with best practices and has been successful at several peer and aspirant institutions.
 There are numerous benefits to both faculty and staff, examples of which are outlined here.
-With recent departures, more than 25% of Franklin College’s departments have business staff position vacancies; these will be the first to transition.
+With recent departures, more than 25% of Franklin College’s departments have business staff position vacancies; these were the first to transition.
 Further, the pandemic has created financial challenges that require us to decide where we want to invest in the future.
 This model allows us to protect the jobs of existing staff members while creating efficiencies for the college, which will allow Franklin College to invest in areas that directly advance our teaching, research, and service missions.

 Phase II: Departmental Administrative Support - In Process

 - Key Benefits: ensuring administrative support for departments, reducing administrative load

 - Areas of Focus: administrative support for department heads, undergraduate course scheduling, graduate program support, reduce duplication of effort

 Each department’s administrative needs are unique, and there is no “one size fits all” solution.
 In most cases, departments prioritize coverage for core services local to departments, including office management and administrative support for departments, graduate programs, and undergraduate programs.
 Most departments have existing staff whose primary job duties are aligned with these core services, and where applicable, the Franklin Works project team offers guidance to department heads to update job descriptions to remove business services responsibilities at the department level and recalibrate administrative duties remaining local to the department.